DeepakStark123/Offline-Data-Sync-with-Flutter-frontend--Node.js-Backend-/README.md

    - Syncing occurs automatically when the internet is connected.

 3. **Frontend**:
-   - Built using Flutter, supporting offline functionality and providing a clean user interface.
+   - Built using Flutter, supporting offline functionality uisng `flutter_background_service` and providing a clean user interface.
-   - Fetches location data using `geolocator` and `geocoding`.

 4. **Backend**:
    - A lightweight REST API built with Node.js and Express.